 If you’re reading this article, you probably know what Oracle APEX is, but still, it’s a good idea to start by defining some of the basics.

 Oracle is a large, multinational company that historically specializes in RDBMS (i.e., relational) databases.
-It’s the heart of what they do – year after year they’re improving that technology and coming up with new versions of the Oracle Database.
+It’s the heart of what they do – year after year, they’re improving that technology and developing new versions of the Oracle Database.

-If I was building a web-based data-driven application, I don’t think there’s any better tool than Oracle Application Express.
+If I were building a web-based, data-driven application, I don’t think there’s any better tool than APEX.

-Oracle APEX has a strong history, starting with version 1.5, which came out in 2004 – it was known as HTML DB then (before it also had other names, like Flows and Project Marvel).
-Throughout its history it had many versions – you can see a brief summary of them on the screen below.
+Oracle APEX has a strong history, starting with version 1.5, which came out in 2004 – it was known as HTML DB then (before it also had other names, like Flows and Project Marvel, and later it was called Oracle Application Express for a while).
+Throughout its history, it had many versions – you can see a brief summary of them on the screen below.

-The creators of Oracle Application Express say it can help you develop enterprise apps up to 20 times faster and with 100 times less code.
-You can achieve this because Oracle APEX gives you Wizards to create various native components, just out of the box.
+The creators of Oracle APEX say it can help you develop enterprise apps up to 20 times faster and with 100 times less code.
+You can achieve this because it gives you Wizards to create various native components just out of the box.
 You can spend your time customizing and testing them.
 You can concentrate more on functionality rather than the fine-grained elements of application development.
 There’s much less code to write in APEX.

-You may be familiar with such low-code frameworks as Powerapps (Microsoft), Outsystems, Mendix, Salesforce, or Appian.
-A research and advisory company called Gartner has identified those technologies as the leaders of the market – they’ve got high completeness of vision and a high ability to execute.
-Oracle Application Express is a challenger in this space, though I expect in the future it’ll move to the “leaders” section.
+You may be familiar with low-code frameworks like Powerapps (Microsoft), Outsystems, Mendix, Salesforce, or Appian.
+A research and advisory company called Gartner has identified those technologies as the market leaders – they have a high completeness of vision and a high ability to execute.
+Oracle APEX is a challenger in this space, though I expect in the future, it’ll move to the “leaders” section.